 Arrowroot in the dough

-Like all the starch has a high glycemic index so it is advisable not to exceed the rate of 20% on the weight of flour.
+Combined with flour in baked dough improves friability, but as all starches have a high glycemic index, it is advisable not to exceed 20% of the weight of the flour.